2012 French legislative election: Results

-Overall

 The election was won by the left, providing the new government with an absolute parliamentary majority.
 The parties of the presidential majority together have 55.97% of seats; with the Left Front providing them with supply and confidence.
 Among the 577 members of the Assembly, 234 were new.
 A record number of women were elected: 155 (26.86%).
 Turnout was 57.23%, a record low.
 Wallis and Futuna's single constituency had the highest turnout of any French electorate during the first round on 10 June, with 78% voter participation.